JavaNinjaCloud/CludoSiteSearchAPI/README.md

 # CludoSiteSearchAPI
-This project demonstrates how to use Cludu Site Search API, to make searches programmatically
+This project demonstrates how to use Cludu Site Search API, to make searches programmatically.